htcondor/htcondor/docs/grid-computing/grid-universe.rst

 If the remote machine doesn't allow ssh keys or requires Multi-Factor Authentication (MFA), then the SSH connection can be established in the reverse connection using the Reverse GAHP.
-This requires some extra setup and maintanence, and is not recommended if the normal SSH connection method can be made to work.
+This requires some extra setup and maintenance, and is not recommended if the normal SSH connection method can be made to work.

 For the Reverse GAHP to work, your local machine must be reachable on